uesseu/ninwavelets/README.md

 pip install cupy
 ```

-It is faster if you process long wave, like my EEG power example.
+Ninwavelets with cuda is extremely fast if you process long wave,
+like my EEG power example.

 Optionally, if you want to process EEG/MEG, you can use this.